 In NSW, if the issue of the accused fitness is raised prior to arraignment, the permission of the NSW Attorney-General is required prior to an enquiry taking place [s8, Mental Health (Criminal Procedure) Act 1990]. s8 reads:

 Procedure where question of unfitness raised before arraignment

-(2)The Attorney General may, at any time before the inquiry is commenced, determine that there is no longer any need for such an inquiry to be conducted.
+(2)The Attorney General may, at any time before the enquiry is commenced, determine that there is no longer any need for such an enquiry to be conducted.

 The section only applies to criminal proceedings in the Supreme and District Court relating.
 The permission of the State Attorney is not necessary for an indictable Commonwealth prosecution that is still proceeding through the Local Court as s20B of the Crimes Act 1914 applies.
 After a person is arraigned, the permission of the New South Wales Attorney is not required.

 Accordingly if a person subject to a Commonwealth prosecution raises the issue of his or her fitness prior to arraignment, the permission of the state Attorney-General needs to be sought (see: Judge Woods, R v James William Shepherd, 17 July 2003, unreported).
 This is an example of the ‘pick-up’ of state law in Commonwealth prosecutions discussed below.

 s20B states that the court ‘to which the proceedings would have been referred had the person been committed for trial’ determines the question of fitness.
 It is not clear from Division 6 what the mode of trial is or what procedures should be applied.